 In the meantime, nothing will change.
 Uber, Doordash, and the many thousands of entrepreneurial drivers expect to win a stay of Prop 22 within a few weeks pending the appeals process.

-For information on Prop 22, AB5, or any other 1099 issues, please contact DDI today.
+Lastly, for information on Prop 22, AB5, or any other 1099 issues, please contact DDI today.

 About Delivery Drivers, Inc.